-The standard of football in any country is reflected by its National Team’s performances, results and trophies, and of course, FIFA Ranking.
+The standard of football in any country is reflected by its National Team’s performances, results, and trophies, and of course, FIFA Ranking.

 Chuni Goswami, PK Banerjee, and Tulsidas Balaram (Golden Era)

 India is currently ranked 105 in the world and 19th in Asia.
 In March 2015, we slipped to 173, which was the lowest since the advent of FIFA Ranking.
 Our highest ranking was 94 in February 1996.
 We’ve risen above the days when we were only sinking down in the World Rankings.
-One positive thing is that our ranking didn’t go down below 110 since 2017.
+One positive thing is that our ranking hasn’t go down below 110 since 2017.
 However, on average, we are ranked 131st (since the inception of FIFA Ranking in 1992).
 That means that we have made less impressive progress in the last 30 years.

 Growing Fan Culture

 India’s large aspirational youth population and ever-growing football fanbase want to see India among the elite group without any delay.
 No one should find fault in them for their wish to see Indian football rise faster to greater heights.
-It is difficult for them to believe the reasons they keep hearing on why football in India is not progressing and reaching the World Cup stage.
+It is difficult for them to believe the reasons they keep hearing about why football in India is not progressing and reaching the World Cup stage.

 Path to World Cup Goes Through Asia

 India’s football potential has been talked about ever since we started to follow football, particularly for the last 30 years with more punch lines, like, “Indian football is a sleeping giant”.
 There is no doubt there is a realistic potential for Indian football to be a dominant force in Asia.
 But to reach there and consistently move up the ladder cannot just happen overnight.
 The path to World Cup participation goes through Asia and there are no shortcuts either to jump at one go to the top.

 We have to clearly identify gaps in our football structure and put medium to long-term solutions to advance our football to the next level.